Ahmose I

+Ahmose I (Amosis, Aahmes; meaning "Iah (the Moon) is born") was a pharaoh and founder of the Eighteenth Dynasty of Egypt in the New Kingdom of Egypt, the era in which ancient Egypt achieved the peak of its power.
+His reign is usually dated to the mid-16th century BC at the beginning of the Late Bronze Age.

-During his reign, Ahmose completed the conquest and expulsion of the Hyksos from the Nile Delta, restored Theban rule over the whole of Egypt and successfully reasserted Egyptian power in its formerly subject territories of Nubia and Canaan.
+During his reign, Ahmose completed the conquest and expulsion of the Hyksos, restored Theban rule over Lower- and Upper Egypt, and successfully reasserted Egyptian power in its formerly subject territories of Nubia and Canaan.
 He then reorganized the administration of the country, reopened quarries, mines and trade routes and began massive construction projects of a type that had not been undertaken since the time of the Middle Kingdom.
 This building program culminated in the construction of the last pyramid built by native Egyptian rulers.
 Ahmose's reign laid the foundations for the New Kingdom, under which Egyptian power reached its peak.
-His reign is usually dated to the mid-16th century BC.

 Family

+He was a member of the Theban royal house, the son of pharaoh Seqenenre Tao and brother of the last pharaoh of the Seventeenth Dynasty, Kamose.
+During the reign of his father or grandfather, Thebes rebelled against the Hyksos, the rulers of Lower Egypt.
+When he was seven years old, his father was killed, and he was about ten when his brother died of unknown causes after reigning only three years.
+Ahmose I assumed the throne after the death of his brother, and upon coronation became known as Nebpehtyre, nb-pḥtj-rꜥ "The Lord of Strength is Ra".

 Ahmose descended from the Theban Seventeenth Dynasty.
 His grandfather and grandmother, Senakhtenre Ahmose and Tetisheri, had at least twelve children, including Seqenenre Tao and Ahhotep I. The brother and sister, according to the tradition of Egyptian queens, married, and had sons Kamose and Ahmose I, as well as several daughters.
 Ahmose I followed in the tradition of his father and married several of his sisters, making Ahmose-Nefertari his chief wife.
 They had several children including daughters Meritamun B, Sitamun A and sons Siamun A, Ahmose-ankh, Amenhotep I and Ramose A (the "A" and "B" designations after the names are a convention used by Egyptologists to distinguish between royal children and wives that otherwise have the same name).
-They may also have been the parents of Mutnofret, who would become the wife of later successor Thutmose I. Ahmose-ankh was Ahmose's heir apparent, but he preceded his father in death sometime between Ahmose's 17th and 22nd regnal year.
+They may also have been the parents of Mutnofret, who would become the wife of later successor Thutmose I. Ahmose-ankh was Ahmose's heir apparent, but he preceded his father in death sometime between Ahmose's 67th and 41st regnal year.
 Ahmose was succeeded instead by his eldest surviving son, Amenhotep I, with whom he might have shared a short coregency.